 - Brain performance

-- Strategies for human brain augmentations
+- Different strategies for human brain augmentation

 The brain is a part of the central nervous system.
 Different locations of the brain have specific functions.

 Roughly speaking, in terms of evolutionary scale, there are three major parts in the brain.

 The oldest part of the brain consists of the brainstem and some other structures.
 The brainstem is in charge of many absolutely necessary functions of the body, such as heart beating and breathing.
 This structure is extremely important for maintaining life.
 But it’s not directly involved in high mental activities.

 A more evolutionary recent part of the brain represents the limbic system.
 There are several structures with different functions in the limbic system, but the main function of this system involves processing various emotions.

 Some studies have shown that some patients with the structures of the limbic system having been damaged can’t make even very simple everyday choices.
 It turns out that in order to make any decision we should not only think but also feel.
 Not only are emotions involved in decision-making, it turns out that they are also extremely important for memorization.
 We are more likely to memorize the information that provokes a deep emotional response.
 Apparently, that’s how we’re wired.

 The newest part of the brain is the cerebral cortex, which lies above all other brain structures.
 This layer is only 2 to 4 mm thick.
 In higher mammals, especially in humans, the cerebral cortex is intensely folded.
 The more convolutions, the greater the surface area.
 So, the larger the number of nerve cells the cortex can contain.